KhartesViewer/khartes/README.md

 in the right-hand window.
 2. In the File menu, select `Export file as mesh...`.

-This will create a .obj file, which contains a mesh representing your fragment.
-It also creates a .tif file and a .mtl file.
+This will create a `.obj` file, which contains a mesh representing your fragment, as well as a `.tif` file and a `.mtl` file.
-These three files are used by the meshlab 3D viewer to render a 3D view of your surface, with the volume data textured onto the surface.
+These three files can be loaded directly into the MeshLab 3D viewer, to render a 3D view of your surface, with the volume data textured onto the surface.

 In addition,
-you can import this mesh directly into `vc_render`.
+you can import the .obj file directly into `vc_render`.
 Here is how.

-(Note for advanced users: If multiple fragments are active, all the active fragments will be saved into a single .obj file.
+(**Note for advanced users**: If multiple fragments are active, all the active fragments will be saved into a single .obj file.
 This is convenient for viewing in meshlab, but beware!
 Multi-fragment .obj files cannot be imported into `vc_render`.)